Ghee recipe in 20 minutes- A detailed step by step recipe or guide for making ghee that is tasty and flavorful with perfect texture!

 The health benefits of ghee or butterfat are a plenty literally.
 In Indian homes it finds its use in many other ways apart from cooking.
 Here are few health benefits of ghee that I know.

-High smoke point– Clarified butter is fairly superior due to its high smoking point compared to butter or any other cooking oil.
+Higher smoke point- Clarified butter is fairly superior due to its high smoking point compared to butter or any other oil.

 High smoking point makes it extremely suitable for roasting, deep frying and baking recipes.

-Suitable for Mild Dairy Sensitivity– While melting butter and straining it, you basically remove most of all the milk solids and left with clear healthy fats in the form of ghee.
-It is considered to be safe for people with mild dairy sensitivity.
+Suitable for Mild Dairy Sensitivity- While melting butter and straining it, you basically remove most of all the milk solids and left with clear healthy fats in the form of ghee.
+It is considered to be safe for people who are mildly dairy sensitive